Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 The age-old argument that “nobody” watches women’s soccer has to make way for some impressive numbers.
 Put simply, viewership of women’s soccer is on the rise.

-The National Women’s Soccer League (NWSL) was the first sports league in the U.S. to return to action during summer 2020.
+The National Women’s Soccer League (NWSL) was the first sports league in the U.S. to return to action during the summer of 2020.
 That year, they broke viewership records by 300%!

 The Challenge Cup’s first and last games, which were the only ones to air on CBS rather than the subscription service CBS All Access, drew 572,000 and 653,000 viewers, respectively — on par with an English Premier League match that week and a Major League Baseball game on TBS airing in the same time slot.CNBC